richpl/PyBasic/README.md

 The BASIC dialect that has been implemented is slightly simplified, and naturally avoids machine specific instructions, such as those concerned with sound and graphics for example.
-It allows a limited range of arithmetic expressions composed of multiplication, division, addition and subtraction (including the use of parenthesises to change precedence), thus:
+It allows a limited range of arithmetic expressions composed of multiplication, division, addition and subtraction (including the use of parentheses to change precedence), thus:

 ```
 > 10 PRINT 2 * 3